-External students must attend 100% of the mandatory residential school and on-campus students must attend 100% of the mandatory on-campus laboratories or practical classes.
+External students must attend 80% of the mandatory residential school and on-campus students must attend 80% of the mandatory on-campus laboratories or practical classes.
+This is to be completed prior to attendance at clinical placement.
 It is the students' responsibility to attend and participate appropriately in all activities scheduled for them, and to study all material provided to them or required to be accessed by them, to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
 Students MUST attend 100% of the clinical placement hours required for the course.

 Requirements for students to complete each assessment item satisfactorily:

-To satisfactorily complete the Lab Attendance students must attend the mandatory laboratories and achieve 100% (a mark of 1).
+To satisfactorily complete the Lab Attendance students must attend the mandatory laboratories.
 To satisfactory complete the clinical experience the student must participate in 100% of the clinical placement period (80) hours.
 To satisfactorily complete an individual assessment item a student must achieve at least 50% of the marks available for that piece of assessment.
 Refer to Statement 4 below for the requirements to receive a passing grade in this course.